nktice/AMD-AI/SallyAIRiddle.md

 TheBloke_LongChat-7B-GPTQ -  [ fail ]
 Out of several tries there were different errors and wrong answers.

+TheBloke_LosslessMegaCoder-Llama2-13B-Mini-GPTQ - [mixed - pass]
+[ does give a correct answer, but tends to get caught in a loop until it runs out of tokens ]

 TheBloke_LosslessMegaCoder-Llama2-7B-Mini-GPTQ - [mixes]
 [ Does sometimes answer 1...